devtoguk/milestone-3-THINGS-TO-DO/README.md

 - Use of postcode, town or county to provide activities near me searches. them to login for whatever reason.
 - Admin/Moderator tools for user maintenance.

+##Defensive design
+If the user attempts to access an unknown page/route then a page will be displayed to help them.
+I have used both client & server side form validation not only from a security benefit but also to help the user fill out the activity form correctly.
+I have also added a handler to show a message if the submitted activity form is too large, as occasionally this seemed to slip through.
+Where possible I have coded the app to prevent unauthorized editing via the URL when trying to:
+- Edit an activity that does not belong to you.
+- Edit an activity if you are not logged-in.
+- Edit an unknown or invalid activity via the URL.
+- Add to favourites when not logged-in.
+- Add an activity which does not exist to your favourites.
+- Add an invalid activity to your favourites..

 ## Testing
 For testing information please use the following link [TESTING.md](/TESTING.md)